nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * For a single field, a Person must match at least one keyword to be returned as a result (i.e. `OR` search). e.g. `John Doe` will return `John Lee`, `James Doe`
-* If there are multiple fields specified, the Person must match at least one keyword in each field to be returned as a result (i.e. `AND` search). e.g. `m/Shop Meet a/Mall` will return `Meeting: Shop at mall, Location:Mall`
+* If there are multiple fields specified, the Person must match at least one keyword in each field to be returned as a result (i.e. `AND` search). e.g. `n/John Doe s/Active` will return `Name: John Lee, Status: Active`

 Examples:
 * `findc n/alice` returns `Alice` and `alice tan`